percona/pbm-docs/docs/details/storage-configuration.md

 !!! warning

     1. Enable/disable the server-side encryption only for the empty bucket.
 Otherwise, Percona Backup for MongoDB fails to save/retrieve objects to/from the storage properly.
-    2. S3 storage doesn't manage nor store the encryption key.
+    2. S3 storage doesn't manage or store the encryption key.
 It is your responsibility to track what key was used to encrypt what object in the bucket.
 If you lose the key, any request for an object without the encryption key fails and you lose the object.

 To use the SSE-C encryption, specify the following parameters in the Percona Backup for MongoDB configuration file: